 Many college staff give up their time to help with two sets of mock interviews reflecting different interview styles.
 Students are given feedback on their performance and advice on interview dress.
 Weekly meetings involve discussion of topical news items and ethical issues that face the modern health practitioner.

-Meetings begin in September of year 1 and continue throughout the year.
-Weekly meetings commence after AS examinations and into year 2.
+Meetings begin in September of year 1 and continue throughout both years.

 MOODLE VLE (Virtual Learning Environment)